 Amazon Web Services CEO Matt Garman addressed the five-day work from office policy at the company's recent all-hands meeting.
-The Return to Office (RTO) policy by Amazon CEO Andy Jassy in September makes 5-day work from office mandatory for most employees, starting January 2025.
-Reports suggest that some employees are unhappy with the policy.
+The Return to Office (RTO) policy by Amazon CEO Andy Jassy in September makes five-day work from office mandatory for most employees, starting January 2025.
+Reports suggest that some employees are unhappy with the RTO policy.
 Amazon Web Services or AWS is the Cloud division of Amazon.

 Those who disagree with Amazon's RTO policy can seek jobs elsewhere